ptgott/one-newsletter/ROADMAP.md

 ## Required for deployment

-1. Prevent unbounded email additions. (a) Add a configurable limit of links per site.
-Choose which links to include in an email randomly. (b) Add a maximum number of links per email.

 1. Handle more complex client situations when polling e-publications, such as retries and non-2xx responses.
 (Currently this has no defensive measures at all--we just call `http.Client.Get` in `main.go`) Research common pitfalls with web scraping.

 1. Come up with a release process.
 Change the module name to `www.github.com/ptgott/divnews`, including in all imports.
 Currently it's set to `divnews`.